-- gain detailed knowledge of some state-of-the-art techniques used in distributed data mining,
+gain detailed knowledge of some modern tools used in distributed data mining

 Mode of instruction